HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 Internet Protocol
 Important commonly used protocol for Internet communication.
 Provides functionality for routing and relaying of datagrams across network boundaries.
 This protocol is supported by LwIP.

+**LAN**
+Local Area Network
+A computer network that interconnects computers within a limited area such as a residence, school, laboratory, or office building.

 **LLMNR**
 Link Local Multicast Name Resolution
 A protocol for name resolution.
 This protocol is supported by FreeRTOS+TCP.